Skills

 Shield Wall

 Shield Wall is like other stance skills, it has zero activation cost.
 Unlike other stance skills, it has much more attainable costs and the benefits are equally huge.
 Unfortunately, it does only last 3 turns which isn't much, but can be the difference between life and death if you get yourself caught with enemies on all sides since it literally does block every attack for those 3 turns, regardless of your other Shield skills and regardless of just how many attacks are made against you.
-You could have 9 Oboroqoru using Flurry for a total of 54 attacks in one turn, Shield Wall will block them all.
+You could have 9 Spoiler: Hidden endgame creature, it has a lot of limbs trust me Oboroqoru using Flurry for a total of 54 attacks in one turn, Shield Wall will block them all.
 Note that blocking means that you get the benefit of your Shield; which for the non-bucklers that you can use this with means you get a significant increase but doesn't make you invincible.

 The real thing that puts this stance over others despite its short duration is that it also has a fairly short cooldown as well; meaning that at high Willpower you can essentially just spam this for massive AV benefit.
 While high AV won't make you invincible to everything, it will make you exceptionally difficult to kill for the vast majority of creatures.
 However, the big caveat is that there are relic / extradimensional shields that gain a bonus to block will let you reach a natural 100% block chance.
 If you have one of those, this leans more towards unnecessary.